This guide is designed to help Victorian public sector organisations implement our misconduct policies for all:

 This even includes temporary placements.

-Decide if you want to use the misconduct declaration form, based on the:
+For non-executive roles, decide if you want to use the misconduct declaration form, based on the:

 • length of time they’ll be in the role